ADBond/bga-calypso/README.md

 ### Variants

-Possibly.
+~~Possibly.~~

-* See https://boardgamegeek.com/thread/514183/game-got-lost-shuffle for a variant trick-winning rule: last trump-in wins
+* ~~See https://boardgamegeek.com/thread/514183/game-got-lost-shuffle for a variant trick-winning rule: last trump-in wins~~
-* From question in that thread also: variant where you must beat leader when trumping in?
+* ~~From question in that thread also: variant where you must beat leader when trumping in?~~

+Not in first pass at any rate - not sure if there's much value to this, and Culbertson at least in fact agrees with usual rule.